JackpotRising/jr-docs/docs/unity/ads.md

 **Can I mix Full, Partial and Manual Process integration methods for multiple networks?**

 Yes.
 Just notify <support@jackpotrising.com> of any and all ad networks you plan to use for rewarded ads.
-You will be charged ad detailed in [Revenue Share Methods](unity/ads?revenue-share-methods).
+You will be charged as detailed in [Revenue Share Methods](unity/ads?revenue-share-methods).

 **What if there is a discrepancy between the ad network's report and Jackpot Rising ad completion count?**